 Conduct detrimental to the reputation of the school can result in consequences up to and including expulsion.

-Bullying is unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
-An Imbalance of Power: Kids who bully use their power—such as physical strength, access to embarrassing information, or popularity—to control or cause intentional harm to others.
+Bullying is unwanted, aggressive behavior that involves a real or perceived power imbalance.
+An Imbalance of Power: people who bully use their power—such as physical strength, access to embarrassing information, or popularity—to control or cause intentional harm to others.

-The Country Day faculty and administration is committed to providing a safe and civil environment for the personal and academic success for every student.
+The Country Day faculty and administration is committed to providing a safe and civil environment for the personal and academic success for every student and team member.
 CDS does not tolerate bullying in any form including written, verbal, physical or electronic.
-Behaviour includes, but is not limited to:
+Behavior includes, but is not limited to:

 teasing, social exclusion, threats, intimidation, stalking, physical violence, theft, sexual, religious, racial or gender orientation harassment, public humiliation, destruction of property and any references to weapons; guns/knives (pretend or otherwise).

-Students should always report any type of bullying or harassment to a faculty or staff member.
+Students/team members should always report any type of bullying or harassment to a faculty or staff member.
 Faculty and Administration will take immediate action to consult with all involved.
-Consequences and appropriate measures will be employed to eradicate the behavior and ensure the safety of each student, with consequences up to and including expulsion.
+Consequences and appropriate measures will be employed to eradicate the behavior and ensure the safety of each student and team member, with consequences up to and including expulsion.